 Add a recipient: Click to add a recipient.

 Name: Enter a name for the recipient.

 Type: Select from the list:

-- FTP (i - Host: Enter the server's IP address or hostname.
+- - Host: Enter the server's IP address or hostname.
 If you enter a hostname, make sure that a DNS server is specified under System > Network > IPv4 and IPv6. - Port: Enter the port number used by the FTP server.
 The default is 21. - Folder: Enter the path to the directory where you want to store files.
 If this directory doesn't already exist on the FTP server, you will get an error message when uploading files. - Username: Enter the username for the login. - Password: Enter the password for the login. - Use temporary file name: Select to upload files with temporary, automatically generated filenames.
 The files get renamed to the desired names when the upload completes.
 If the upload is aborted/interrupted, you don't get any corrupt files.
 However, you probably still get the temporary files.
-This way you know that all files that have the desired name are correct.

-Use passive FTP: Under normal circumstances, the product simply requests the target FTP server to open the data connection.
+This way you know that all files that have the desired name are correct. - Use passive FTP: Under normal circumstances, the product simply requests the target FTP server to open the data connection.
 The device actively initiates both the FTP control and data connections to the target server.
-This is normally needed if there is a firewall between the device and the target FTP server.
+This is normally needed if there is a firewall between the device and the target FTP server. - HTTP - URL: Enter the network address to the HTTP server and the script that will handle the request.
+For example, http://192.168.254.10/cgi-bin/notify.cgi. - Username: Enter the username for the login.